nelsonsnow/pokedusk/README.md

     - Each move is defined as either physical, special, or status.
     - Places where the game previously checked the type, it now checks the move.
     - Icons for move categories have been added to the status menu.
+- All previously unnecessarily capitalized text has been decapitalized.
+(Thanks to [**lioniac**](https://github.com/lioniac/frdecap)!)
+- The default text speed has been changed to fast.

 ### Installation ###
 For instructions on how to setup, install, and build the project, refer to the original [**INSTALLATION.MD**](https://github.com/pret/pokefirered/blob/master/INSTALL.md).